 The Muslims of today have the opportunity to support the people the Prophet (saw) himself prayed for.
 It is our responsibility and our honour to serve these blessed lands, and we shouldn’t forget them in their hour of need.

 We hope this article was helpful to you!
-Do follow us on Facebook, Instagram, Twitter and YouTube so you can see our daily posts about the blessed lands.
+Do follow us on Facebook, Instagram, Twitter and YouTube so you can see more posts about the blessed lands.
 They are mentioned so often in the Qur'an and Hadith, and it is essential for all Muslims to understand their status.

 Don't forget to share this article with friends and family!
 As the Prophet (saw) said, ‘Whoever guides someone to goodness will have a reward like one who did it’.
 [Muslim]